siberianfox/g2wiki/Tool-Selection-and-Offsets.md

 G10 L10 changes the tool table entry for tool P so that if the tool offset is reloaded, with the machine in its current position and with the current G5x and G92 offsets active, the current coordinates for the given axes will become the given values.
 Axes that are not specified in the G10 L10 command will not be changed.
 This could be useful with a probe move as described in the G38 section.

 It is an error if:
-- Cutter Compensation is on
 - The P number is unspecified
 - The P number is not a valid tool number from the tool table
 - The P number is 0

 ### G43 Set Tool Offset

 Select a tool offset from the tool table indexed by the H word.
-H must be followed by an integer between 0 and N, where N is the maximum tool number (currently 16).
+H must be followed by an integer between 0 and N, where N is the maximum tool number.
 Omitting the H word has the same effect as H0.

 This command causes no motion to occur.
 The next motion will take the new offset into account.
 Tool offsets are assumed to be positive numbers, but no restriction is placed on negative numbers.
 It is recommended that the tool offset be applied in the same line as the M6 Tn selection, but this is not required.